Pennswood/CMPSC442-final-project/ReadMe.md

 ## ISSUES

 Date format - the date format in the csv file is different compared to what is written in the excel file.
-Still finding way to fix this
+We resolve this by using to_datetime() function in pandas.
+However, the function includes time in their return value, so we had to use strftime() to reformat it.

 ## MAINTAINERS

 Current Maintainers:

 * Noor Syafiqah Ahmad Sanusi: nxa5282@psu.edu
-* Ahmad Alif Asyraf Abu Bakar: aja 6302@psu.edu
+* Ahmad Alif Asyraf Abu Bakar: aja6302@psu.edu

 ## REFERENCES

-Below is the websites I used as references for this assignment:
+Below is the websites we used as references for this assignment:

 * https://note.nkmk.me/en/python-pandas-multiple-conditions/
 * https://www.geeksforgeeks.org/python-pandas-dataframe-at/